PRAJWAL-BR-0304/Student-Management-System/README.md

 Add REST API endpoints

-Optional mobile app (React Native)
+Optional mobile app interface (React Native)

+yaml
+Copy
+Edit

+---

+Let me know if you'd like me to also generate a `requirements.txt` or `.env.example`, or even help publish this direc